Price Adjustment Guide for Contracting Parties

 to change.
 BLS sources are preferable to secondary sources, such

 as other government publications or private firms.
 If contracting

-parties agree to obtain index values for escalation over the
+parties agree to obtain index values for price adjustment over the

-telephone from BLS staff members, the escalation clause should specify
+telephone from BLS staff members, the price adjustment clause should specify

 appropriate procedures and whether subsequent verification from